dhousler/broken-strings/docs/Discussion.md

 ### Docker
 - The modules FILTER_Q30, INTERSECT, and PLOT are set to run in the docker container.
 - Bash modules NORMALISED and NEATEN run outside as proof of concept
-  - if these are set to run inside then the bash script for NORMALISED would need to be copied into the container
+  - if these are set to run inside then the bash script for NORMALISED_bash this might fail as AWK needs dependencies.
+    - this means that the graph is created in error
+    - need to look into this
+  - Redone with python script as this allows for testing and will produce errors that can be easily captured.
 - to run outside of docker
   - set enabled=false in configs/docker.config
 - These run slower if run using docker as memory and cpu have been set very low.